clEsperanto/CLIc/README.md

 CLIc is a **prototype** for [CLesperanto](https://github.com/clEsperanto) - a multi-language framework for GPU-accelerated image processing.
 It uses [OpenCL kernels](https://github.com/clEsperanto/clij-opencl-kernels/tree/development/src/main/java/net/haesleinhuepf/clij/kernels) from [CLIJ](https://clij.github.io/)

-Right now, this is very preliminary, and mainly focussed on running a few kernel using the OpenCL C++ API.
+It is a preliminary projet and mainly focussed on running a few kernel using the OpenCL C++ API from Khronos.

 # Usage example